The Rules are Changing. Are You Ready?

 CASE STUDY PANELS:

-Review of collaborative planning efforts between council representatives and developers, highlighting effective communication, regulatory compliance, and community-centric planning.
+Review of collaborative planning efforts with council representatives and developers, highlighting effective communication, regulatory compliance, and community-centric planning.

 WORKSHOPS:

-Our workshops cover key topics that are trending currently in the planning sector.
+They will cover key trending topics in the planning sector.
 These small roundtable discussions are the perfect setting to discuss, debate and share insights with others.

 THOUGHT LEADERSHIP: